SebKuzminsky/linuxcnc-config-test/README.md

+This repo automates testing of all the LinuxCNC sim configs.

+# Setup

+`apt-get install docker.io vncsnapshot`

+`docker build --tag 'linuxcnc-config-test' .`

+This makes a minimal docker image based on debian:bookworm, with the latest linuxcnc-uspace deb installed from the linuxcnc buildbot.

+This image has xvfb and x11vnc, so it can run GUI applications and the docker host can screenshot the screen.

-Make a docker image suitable for testing linuxcnc sim configs.
+This image is suitable for running LinuxCNC's sim configs.

+# Run the tests

+`./config-test`

-Get a list of all linuxcnc sim configs.
+The test program will inspect the docker image created during Setup and list all the sim configs.

-For each sim config:
+For each sim config it then does this:
-    start a docker container
+* start a docker container
-    start linuxcnc with the config
+* start linuxcnc with the config
-    try to tell if it worked
+* if linuxcnc exits within 10 seconds we call that a failure, if it doesn't exit we call it success
+* take a screenshot, save linuxcnc's stdout and stderr
-    take a screenshot after a few seconds clean up the continer
+* clean up the continer